martscht/academic-kickstart/content/authors/nolden/_index.md

 **Biographie**

 - Diplom in Psychologie an der Universität Würzburg (2006-2011)
-- PhD in Psychology an der Université de Montréal (2011-2014)
+- PhD in Psychologie an der Université de Montréal (2011-2014)